Introduction

 Artificial intelligence is moving from pilots to enterprise-wide adoption.
 The right vendor decision determines whether AI becomes a growth driver or a source of cost, risk, and lock-in.

-This article provides the evaluation framework: six dimensions and a scorecard you can apply in RFPs, pilots, and renewals.
 For common traps to watch during selection, see: The Four Classic Pitfalls in AI Vendor Selection.
 For the business and reputational consequences of getting it wrong, see: The Hidden Costs of Choosing the Wrong AI Vendor.

-Dimension 1: Technical Depth
+Dimension 1: Architecture & Technical Fit

 Definition: The vendor's ability to deliver robust, enterprise-grade AI beyond prototypes.